UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-yugogpt/README.md

 **/report**

-In the report folder, you will find the file [report.pdf](report/report.pdf), which is our report for the first phase of the project.
+In the report folder, you will find the file [report.pdf](report/report.pdf), which is our final report for the project.

 **/src**